Steve-Mcl/node-red-contrib-omron-fins/supported-fins-commands.md

 ## Time data access
-TODO: ~~[07,01] CLOCK READ.
-Reads the present year, month, date, minute, second, and day of the week.~~
+[07,01] CLOCK READ.
+Reads the present year, month, date, minute, second, and day of the week.

-TODO: ~~[07,02] CLOCK WRITE.
-Changes the present year, month, date, minute, second, or day of the week.~~
+[07,02] CLOCK WRITE.
+Changes the present year, month, date, minute, second, or day of the week.